techstars/full-stack-challenge/README.md

   `PUT` (parameters: `name`, `title`, `company_id`

   ## React Frontend
+  The frontend was created using create-react-app as a frame.
 Application components are divided into hoc, component, and container files.

   * Hoc is used as a top level for aux (a wrapper component for inline elements) and Layout
   * Component contains elements which are repeated within the application, but don't necessarily tell a "story" on their own.